-2. Membership: The PEC consists of fourteen voting members serving three-year staggered terms (except student and school-based educator representatives will serve two-year terms) and a chair.
-Appointments must be completed by the Faculty Senate by August 1st.
-In addition, deans and chairs representing each Professional Education Unit (PEU) program are ex officio, non-voting members of the PEC as well as one public school superintendent who will serve as an ex officio, non-voting member.
+1. The PEC consists of fourteen voting members serving three-year staggered terms (except student and school-based educator representatives will serve two-year terms) and a chair.
+Appointments must be completed at the first meeting of the new Faculty Senate in the spring with terms beginning June 1.
+In addition, deans and chairs representing each Professional Education Unit (PEU) program are ex officio, non-voting members of the PEC as well as one public school superintendent will serve as an ex officio, non-voting member.

-a.
-Three members (one from each department) from the College of Education: Early Childhood and Special Education; Leadership Studies; and Teaching, Learning, and Technology.
-Chairs in consultation with the Dean of the College of Education will fill these positions.
+- Three members (one from each department) from the College of Education.
+Chairs in consultation with the dean of the college of education will fill these positions.

-b.
-Two permanent members representing Service Units in the College of Education appointed by the Dean of the College of Education.
+- Two permanent members representing service units in the college of education appointed by the dean of the college of education.

-c.
-Four members who are active participants in the PEU representing each of the colleges outside of the College of Education who have professional education programs.
-These members (faculty or chairs) will be appointed by the Faculty Senate from at least two nominations by the deans of the colleges listed below.
+- One member from each academic college representing the academic colleges outside of the college of education who have professional education programs.
+These members (faculty or chairs) shall be appointed by the Faculty Senate from at least two nominations provided by the deans of the colleges.

-d.
-Two student members (serving two-year terms) appointed by the College of Education Administrative Council--one undergraduate student and one graduate student.
+- Two student members (serving two-year terms) appointed by the College of Education Administrative Council–one undergraduate student and one graduate student.

 To fill a vacancy in any of the College of Education positions, student appointments, or school-based educators, the College of Education Administrative Council will make the appointment.